OIST in a Nutshell

 - International: Recruit over half of the faculty and student body from outside of Japan and use English as the official language.

-- Flexible: Encourage innovation, creativity, and adaptability; accommodate new initiatives; ensure a thoroughly interdisciplinary academic environment; and treat every student treated as a unique individual.
+- Flexible: Encourage innovation, creativity, and adaptability; accommodate new initiatives; ensure a thoroughly interdisciplinary academic environment; and treat every student as a unique individual.